Enigmatic-Smile/docs/reimbursement.md

 ### Status

-Find the reimbursement status in the reimbursement's `status` property:
+The `status` property represents the possible reimbursement statuses:

 - `pending`: scheme is executing request;